ofey404/experiments/microservices/jwt/README.md

 # jwt

-This is a microservice that generate and validate JWT tokens.
+Those are microservices that generate and validate JWT tokens.

 Useful in other experiments.